 Study Tour to Spain by UNA MÁS UNA

-The study tour programme was developed after identifying the sector foci of our participants and their sector work experience and emphases.
+The study tour programme was developed after identifying the sector focused on our participants and their sector work experience and preferences.
 We also arranged personal consultations with a number of organisations at the request of our tour participants.

 Feedback from participants: